dklassic/GDC-transcript/README.md

 We recently discovered there's this nice project by OpenAI called [Whisper](https://github.com/openai/whisper) which turned out to be a pretty good multilingual transcripter.

-## Limit
+## Contributing

 As far as Whisper goes, it is a decent transcription tool which often rivals human translators in terms of context recognition.
 However, it will often go haywire and make things up which surely exhibits generative AI's trait.
-Please create Pull Request following Contribution Guide to help us make these awesome contents available to everyone!

-Also feel free to create Issue when a video you need isn't transcripted yet!
+Please create Pull Request following [Contributing Guide](./.github/CONTRIBUTING.md) to help us make these awesome contents available to everyone!
+Also feel free to create Issue when a video you need isn't transcripted yet.

+Before you start working on something, it's best to check if there is an existing issue first.
+It's also a good idea to stop by the Discord server and confirm with the team if it makes sense or if someone else is already working on it.

+Thank you to everyone contributing to GDC-transcript!

 ## Futurework